Gunnar continued to scratch his chin. “Does your story have a title?” he asked.

 The tourists are both the saviours and the nuisance of the country.
 Eventually even the most irritating ones go home (þetta reddast), to be replaced by new ones (þetta reddast).
 The rising prices of oil, ever-changing exchange rates, the fact that the Icelandic authorities only realised recently that the latest inventions in transportation, such as (gasp!) trains, might help increase the number of tourists further – all this might cause the unemployment and tourism growth rates to drop further or rise again.
 And since things are what they are, a drop in the number of tourists is going to cause the tourism rate to go up again.
 Why worry?

 As I’m writing this, the new season of Game of Thrones is just about to start.
 As long as the series is being broadcasted, people will flock to see The Wall, also known as Thingvellir.
 Once this particular boom ends, something new will happen. Þetta reddast does not indicate an actual ending.
 As long as the politicians fail to set half of the planet on fire and freeze the other half… things will continue to work out fine, even if we don’t exactly know how.
-In the meantime, let’s have a pint [link to the other article], shall we?
+In the meantime, let’s have a pint, shall we?